hacs/documentation/documentation/setup/remove.md

 1. Delete the `hacs` directory under `custom_components`.
 1. Restart Home Assistant.

 When removed the wrong way.
-An option is to install it again.
+An option is to download it again.
 Just move hacs back to custom components and reboot.
 And start the remove procedure again.